-1 Create the MySQL database.

-For the manual creation steps, see "Creating MySQL databases" on page 36.

-- 2 Add that database to the application server.
-Use either of the following: - The Add Database dialog in the SMC (Server Management Console) - The AddDatabase command of the SilverCmd command-line tool jdbc:mysql://localhost/salesdb
+- 1 Create the MySQL database. - For the manual creation steps, see "Creating MySQL databases" on page 29. - 2 Add that database to the application server.
+Use either of the following: - The Add Database dialog in the SMC (Server Management Console) - The AddDatabase command of the SilverCmd command-line tool jdbc:mysql://%HOST%/%DBNAME% jdbc:mysql://localhost/salesdb